zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In a boxing match, where two men (or two women nowa days) wear special gloves on their hands and hit each other following certain rules, there are different parts of the fight, and those parts of the fight are called “rounds.”
 A “round” is a certain number of minutes during which  the two fighters hit each other, and then they stop and they take a break for  a short amount of time and then they start fighting again, and each one of tho se divisions or parts of the fight is called a “round” (round).

 “Hey,” Adrian says, “where you going?
 You don’t hav e the stomach for a little fight?” she says.
 Paul is getting up and leaving an d Adrian wants to know if he “has the stomach (stomach) for” a fight.
-“To have t he stomach for” something is an expression we use to mean to have the ability to  tolerate a difficult situation or a situation that is unpleasant, uncomfortable, or m aybe even painful.
+“To have the stomach for” something is an expression we use to mean to have the ability to  tolerate a difficult situation or a situation that is unpleasant, uncomfortable, or m aybe even painful.
 Paul says, “It’s not the fight,” meaning he’s not bothered by the fight itself.
 “What I can’t stomach,” he says – what I can’t tolerate or what I  find too unpleasant – “is being around someone,” being close to someone, “who is as  bloodthirsty as you are!”

 Paul’s problem is not with the fight but with Adria n, because he thinks she is “bloodthirsty” (bloodthirsty).
 “To be bloodthirsty”  means to enjoy violence, to like violence, to like seeing other people get hurt or p ossibly even to spill their blood – when you see blood because two people are hitting e ach other and you enjoy that.
 That’s what Paul’s problem is, and I think he ’s probably right.